boazbk/tcs/lec_03_computation.md

 One computation device that we all carry with us is our own _brain_.
 Brains have served humanity throughout history, doing computations that range from distinguishing prey from predators, through making scientific discoveries and artistic masterpieces, to composing witty 280 character messages.
-The exact working of the brain is still not fully understood, but it seems that to a first approximation it can be modeled by a (very large) _neural network_.
+The exact working of the brain is still not fully understood, but one common mathematical model for it is a (very large) _neural network_.

 A neural network can be thought of as a Boolean circuit that instead of $AND$/$OR$/$NOT$ uses some other gates as the basic basis.
 For example, one particular basis we can use are _threshold gates_.